KCCG/shell-genomics/_episodes/01-introduction.md

 Later we will delve into **how** you can customise the prompt and other aspects of your work environment, but for now let's switch to a more useful setup.

-Note1: Skip this next step if you have already configured your .bash_profile and .bashrc
+Note1: Skip this next step if you have already configured your .bash_profile and .bashrc.
 Note2: If you don't know what I'm talking about, then don't worry -- the next step will take care of it for you.

 Type the following command after the prompt.
 Take care with the spelling, including capitalisation.